 To start off engaging in a community, the rookie mistake is to jump into posting and leading discussions.
 Remember, at this point, you're still an unfamiliar face to everyone else.
 The best way to get started is to immerse yourself in the community and be as helpful as possible.
 Spend at least 2 weeks reading what the members are discussing, replying to existing discussions, and offering as much value as you can.

-When you're ready to share, you should do so in a way that follows the community's guideline.
+When you're ready to share, you should do so in a way that follows the community's guidelines.
 Your sharing should prompt discussions among other community members.

 It is easier than you think to spot who is a genuine member and who is just there to get exposure.
 You don't want to just share a link to your article, or directly promote your product.
 These are considered self-promotion, which can harm your reputation on the forum.
 Think hard (hard but rewarding) how you can translate your sharing into a worthwhile topic ready for a healthy debate.